brastelcloud/redmine_basix/README.md

 Currently, the main purpose of this plugin is to permit automation of integration configuration due to limitations in the Redmine REST API.

-But it also converts wav, mp3, ogg links in comments into audio tags so that the files can be listened to without leaving the current page.
+But it also converts comments' wav, mp3, ogg links to audio tags so that the files can be listened to without leaving the current page.